Patent Drawings Rules

 ~ Fiel Valdez

 There are two different categories used for drawings representation, namely utility & design patent applications.
 Majorly, black and white ink are the major players, when it comes to color.
-Otherwise, drafters can also use India ink or something similar to it which resembles solid black lines, for making drawings.
+Otherwise, patent illustrators can also use India ink or something similar to it which resembles solid black lines, for making drawings.

 Understanding the technicalities and difficulty level, of patent drawings, we are presenting a series of articles (Patent Drawings Rules PART-I, II, & III) that will not let the below-mentioned quote, ruin your patent drawings.